 In addition to the savings you will receive by not paying every ticket, you won’t have as many tickets on your driving record.
 Believe me, it doesn’t look good when your insurance company or judge tries to look at your record, and the pages keep unfolding.

 Lastly, you will save time and money by not having to attend the court hearing yourself.
-There’s a few hours of your life right there.
+There are a few hours of your life right there.

 The best part is when you have multiple tickets, you qualify for a discount.
 That is a plan made for toll or Sunpass tickets.
 Do yourself a favor and take advantage of the free consultation.
 Just call 866-374-8355 and you’re on your way.